Home » Quality Control » Test » Calibration of UV-Visible spectrophotometer

 Solution A: Prepared 0.005M sulfuric acid:

-Solution B: Weight about 60.0 mg of potassium dichromate, which previously dried to constant weight at 130°C and transferred to 100 ml volumetric flask, dissolved in 0.005 M sulphuric acid.
+Solution B: Weight about 60.0 mg of potassium dichromate, which previously dried to constant weight at 130°C. After that, put it into a 100 ml measuring flask and dissolve it in 0.005 M sulfuric acid.

 Soln. type/ wavelengths (nm)Specific abs.Max.Tolerance